 Strong Consistency in Dynamic Wireless Networks to Enable Safe and Efficient Navigation of Autonomous Vehicles.

-It is believed that future services like unmanned-traffic management will depend upon strong consistency for safe operation.
+Unmanned-traffic management will depend upon strong consistency for safe operation.
 These services will often need to be provided over lossy wireless networks with limited bandwidth, where partitions may be frequent.
-We propose to study the consistency requirements of distributed systems with smart storage devices over realistic networks.
+This project is studying the consistency requirements of distributed systems with smart storage devices over realistic networks.
 In particular, the distributed systems will implement algorithms that require large amounts of (dynamically changing) data that is available to all systems via a shared log.
 The problem of navigation of autonomous systems will serve as the prototype application of this research.

 Started: Summer ’16

 An Efficient C Library Implementation of Unum 2.0.